 Other notable milestones in the early days of the no-kill movement: New Hampshire launched the first statewide spay/neuter campaign in 1994; the first no-kill conference was held in Phoenix, Arizona, in 1995; and in 1999, Dave Duffield and his wife, Cheryl, established Maddie’s Fund, dedicating $300 million to promoting no-kill communities.

 In 2000, Best Friends launched a program called No More Homeless Pets in Utah, with generous financial support provided by Maddie's Fund.
 The statewide program, now called No-Kill Utah (NKUT), is on track to make the entire state of Utah no-kill by 2019.
-And in 2012, we started No-Kill Los Angeles (NKLA), a Best Friends initiative to achieve no-kill in America’s second-largest city by 2017.
+And in 2012, we started No-Kill Los Angeles (NKLA), a Best Friends initiative to achieve no-kill in America’s second-largest city.

-More than 30 years after the start of the no-kill movement, the number of dogs and cats being killed in shelters has been reduced from an estimated 17 million to about 1.5 million annually.
+More than 30 years after the start of the no-kill movement, the number of dogs and cats being killed in shelters has been reduced from an estimated 17 million to about 800,000 annually.
 And no-kill communities have been established in cities and towns around the country.
-In fact, more than 200 communities in the U.S. have achieved a 90 percent save rate and hundreds more are working tirelessly to get there.
+In fact, more than nearly 4,000 communities in the U.S. have achieved a 90 percent save rate and hundreds more are working tirelessly to get there.

 Achieving no-kill nationwide is an ambitious goal — one that cannot be accomplished without the help and compassion of people willing to speak up, work together, and go the extra mile for homeless dogs and cats.
 We have seen incredible change over the last 30 years, but there is still more work to be done.
 We are confident that we can get there.
 We are confident that, working together, we can Save Them All.